-In this case, a police officer called to investigate possible illegal prostitution activity had done a search of a vehicle with the consent of the owner after determining that nothing illegal was going on.
+In this case, a police officer called to investigate possible illegal prostitution searched a vehicle with the consent of the owner after determining that nothing illegal was going on.
 The female passenger had left her purse on the seat of the car and the officer proceeded to search its contents without asking for permission.

-Based on this ruling, law enforcement has no right to search the belongings of a passenger that are not jointly owned by the driver without consent.
+Based on this ruling, law enforcement has no right to search a passenger’s belongings not jointly owned by the driver without consent.
 This means that if your car is pulled over when you are a passenger, you do not have to consent to a search of your bag.

 Still, this means that your right to privacy remains intact, even if the driver chooses to waive them.
-It is your Fourth Amendment right to protect yourself from unreasonable searches and seizures, and it is not incriminating behavior to say no.
+It is your Fourth Amendment right to protect yourself from unreasonable searches and seizures, and it is not incriminating to say no.

 In general, you should feel comfortable taking advantage of your civil rights and decline a vehicle search without probable cause.
-It is always in your best interests to exercise those rights provided for in the Constitution.
+It is always in your best interest to exercise the rights provided in the Constitution.